FAQ

 What are Dried Blood Spots?

 Beginning in 1965, as part of the State's mandatory Newborn Screening Program, hospitals collect spots of blood on a filter card from nearly all Michigan newborns.
-The spots are allowed to dry, and then the filter cards are sent to the Michigan Department of Community Health for tests to detect any of 49 disorders that could have a serious impact on a child's health.
+The spots are allowed to dry, and then the filter cards are sent to the Michigan Department of Health and Human Services for tests to detect any of 49 disorders that could have a serious impact on a child's health.
 Five spots are usually collected to be sure there is enough blood for all of the tests.
 Since the spots are dry they are referred to as Dried Blood Spots (DBS).

 How does the Michigan Neonatal Biobank get the Dried Blood Spots filter cards?

 Normally there are residual (unused) blood spots on the filter card after the Newborn Screening tests are completed.
-The Michigan Department of Community Health keeps one of the spots in case it is needed in the future.
+The Michigan Department of Health and Human Services keeps one of the spots in case it is needed in the future.
 The filter card containing any remaining blood is then stripped of its identifying information and assigned a code.
 Finally the coded card is forwarded to the Biobank for appropriate storage and management.

 What does the Michigan Neonatal Biobank do with the Dried Blood Spots filter cards?